 The additional suffixes inform about the mode of test execution if more than one survey modus has been applied for a measurement and about the sort of item score and overall competence score.
-There is a distinction between scored items named [varname]c and scored partial credit-items named [varname] s_c.
-The latter is relevant if more than one correct solution is possible (e. g., value 0 = 0 out of two points, value 1 = 1 out of two points, value 1 = 0 out of two points, value 1 = value 1 = "solved").
+There is a distinction between scored items named [varname]c and scored partial credit-items named [varname]s_c.
+The latter is relevant if more than one correct solution is possible (e.g., value 0 = "0 out of two points", value 1 = "1 out of two points", value 2 = "2 out of two points"), whereas the former is applied for dichotomous solutions (value 0 = "not solved", value 1 = "solved").
 In addition to the item scores, several aggregated scores are provided for competence measurements.
 They are indicated by sc[number] and a few special suffixes for Starting Cohort 1.
-A letter appended to the suffix indicates that more than one aggregated score for a competence measurement is available (e. g., sc3a, sc3b for different sum scores of any test).
+A letter appended to the suffix indicates that more than one aggregated score for a competence measurement is available (e.g., sc3a, sc3b for different sum scores of any test).
 Detailed descriptions on how the aggregated competence scores were estimated can be found in the domain-specific documentation reports.
-The last part of table 5 shows all possible suffixes and their meanings.
+The last part of Table 5 shows all possible suffixes and their meanings.